Hervar77/infinity-doc/mkdocs/api/infinity.quotedPrintable.md

 Parameters:

 - value: `string`
-  >the string to decode
+  >The string to decode.

 - headerField: `boolean`, optional
-  >true for decoding non-printing characters like spaces as well
+  >True for decoding non-printing characters like spaces as well.

 Return type: `string`